ahsodhi/candy-crush-bot/README.md

 ## Configuration

-You will need to adjust the values of the following variables, declared on top of script, to fit your screen size.
+You will need to adjust the values of the following variables, declared on top of script, according to your screen size.

 * SNAPSHOT_AREA: area of the screen that will contain the gameboard
 * HRANGE: horizontal distance in pixels between each cell of the gameboard